-Individuals interested in applying to the LECOM School of Pharmacy must complete a Pharmacy College Application Service (PharmCAS) Application and a LECOM Supplemental Application.
-Separate PharmCAS and Supplemental applications must be completed for each pathway for which the applicant wishes to be considered: Florida (in Bradenton), Accelerated (in Erie), and Distance Education.
+Individuals interested in applying to the LECOM School of Pharmacy must complete a Pharmacy College Application Service (PharmCAS) Application.
+Separate PharmCAS applications must be completed for each pathway for which the applicant wishes to be considered: Florida (in Bradenton), Accelerated (in Erie), and Distance Education.